Pia Zadora: Personal life

-Zadora's second husband was writer–director Jonathan Kaufer.
-They were married from August 1995 to November 2001, and had one child, Jordan Maxwell Kaufer.
-In 2010 a defamation lawsuit brought by Kaufer against Zadora, which alleged that Zadora falsely accused Kaufer of sexually molesting their son, was dismissed because the presiding judge found Zadora's comments to be protected speech.
+Zadora's second husband was writer-director Jonathan Kaufer.
+They were married from August 1995 to November 2001, and had one child.
+In 2010 Kaufer brought a defamation lawsuit against Zadora, alleging that she falsely accused Kaufer of sexually molesting their son.
+It was dismissed because the presiding judge found Zadora's comments to be protected speech.

-Zadora has been married to Michael Jeffries, a detective with the Las Vegas Metropolitan Police Department, since 2005 and currently resides in Summerlin, Nevada.
-Zadora and Jeffries met after Zadora contacted the Las Vegas Police to report a stalking incident.
+Zadora has been married to Michael Jeffries, a detective with the Las Vegas Metropolitan Police Department, since 2005 and resides in Summerlin, Nevada.
+They met when Zadora contacted the Las Vegas Police to report a stalking incident.

-In June 2013, following an altercation with her teenage son Jordan, Zadora was charged with domestic violence battery and coercion, and jailed after a SWAT team surrounded her home.
-Zadora, who admitted to drinking alcohol before the incident and confirmed the cause of the altercation, was later ordered by the presiding judge to "stay out of trouble for a year, attend impulse control counseling and follow recommendations of [an] alcohol evaluation."
+In June 2013, following an altercation with her teenage son, Zadora was charged with domestic violence, battery and coercion, and jailed after a SWAT team surrounded her home.
+Zadora, who admitted to drinking alcohol before the incident, was ordered by the presiding judge to "stay out of trouble for a year, attend impulse control counseling and follow recommendations of [an] alcohol evaluation."

 In September 2014, Zadora was hospitalized in the intensive care unit of University Medical Center of Southern Nevada due to head and leg injuries sustained in a golf cart accident.
 By December, she was back to work.